Marine Corps Air Force Trials 2026

-Service members, international partners, veterans, family, and friends celebrate a successful end to day six of the 2026 Marine Corps Air Force Trials, hosted on Marine Corps Base Camp Pendleton, California, Feb.
+Members of the U.S. Marine Corps Wounded Warrior Regiment, Air Force Wounded Warrior Program, and international partners United Kingdom and Ukraine compete in the rugby competition during the 2026 Marine Corps Air Force Trials at Marine Corps Base Camp Pendleton, California, Feb.
 27, 2026.
-The Trials bring together wounded, ill, and injured Marines, Airmen, and Guardians, as well as international partners from the United Kingdom, and Ukraine, to compete in adaptive sports and strengthen community through performance-based recovery.
-(U.S. Marine Corps photo by Cpl.
-Anthony C. Ramsey Jr.)
+The Trials bring together wounded, ill, and injured Marines and Airmen, as well as international partners from the United Kingdom and Ukraine, to compete in adaptive sports and strengthen community through performance-based recovery.

 |Date Taken: